Click on photos for larger versions.

 Now I was the driver in an old pile of garbage (says John), an automatic which I had never driven before.
 (Even Allan had a stick-shift car, which I drove once a week on Hutchinson Parkway to White Plains, or more exactly to Valhalla for my American literature classes at the junior college.
 I thought Allan’s compact car was huge — at least on the narrow Hutchinson.).
 However, the only one little problem was the power brakes, which I also was not used to.
 When I had to stop somewhere at an intersection I put on the brakes, and wow, did it stop!
 The man behind me yelled at me, but he managed to avoid running into us anyway.

-Well, we saw all that we would ever want to see of Las Vegas and next we arrived at San Diego airport where Mossy picked us up and drove us to Solana Beach, a northern suburb of the city where they lived at the time.
+Well, we saw all that we would ever see of Las Vegas — and more than we ever wanted to see0.
+The next we arrived at San Diego airport where Mossy picked us up and drove us to Solana Beach, a northern suburb of the city where they lived at the time.

 Oh friends.
 We spent several days with Mossy and Sandy and their children who had grown considerably since we last saw them in the Philadelphia area.
 We picnicked, we visited San Diego of course, went to Bilboa Park where we admired a magnificent Henry Moore sculpture.
 We looked out over La Jolla beach, right north of San Diego, where Mrs Young, Mossy’s mother, had told us she learned to swim.